How I Lost My Big Client and Team (I Never Saw It Coming)

 Once implemented, watch for these positive signs:

-- Bad news travels faster, with solutions attached
+• Bad news travels faster, with or without solutions attached.

 Changes won’t happen overnight, but when they do, they’re unmistakable.